anki-decks/anki-deck-for-duolingo-chinese/README.md

 - Add pronunciation audio files
 - Fix all of the content problems
 - Once this is done, I will push the deck to the Anki shared decks
+- In parallel, implement a web page that shows the list in a nice way, for people who just want to see the list on the web

+# Thanks

+Huge thanks to Anish for creating the words list.